Nenad Konstantinović: Parliamentarian

-Konstantinović appeared in the 103rd position on the DS's electoral list in the 2007 parliamentary election.
-The list won sixty-four mandates, and he was included in the party's assembly delegation.
+Konstantinović appeared in the 103rd position on the DS's electoral list in the 2007 parliamentary election and was given a mandate when the list won sixty-four seats.
 (From 2000 to 2011, parliamentary mandates were awarded to sponsoring parties or coalitions rather than to individual candidates, and it was common practice for the mandates to be distributed out of numerical order.
 Konstantinović's position on the list – which was in any event mostly alphabetical – had no specific bearing on his chances of election.)
-After the election, the DS formed an unstable coalition government with the rival Democratic Party of Serbia (Demokratska stranka Srbije, DSS) and G17 Plus, and Konstantinović served as a supporter of the administration.
-In his first term, he was a member of the administrative committee and the committee for justice and state administration.
+After the election, the DS formed an unstable coalition government with the rival Democratic Party of Serbia (DSS) and G17 Plus, and Konstantinović served as a supporter of the administration.
+He was a member of the administrative committee and the committee for the judiciary and state administration.

 The DS–DSS alliance broke down in early 2008, and a new parliamentary election was called for May 2008.
-The DS contested the election at the head of the For a European Serbia (Za evropsku Srbiju, ZES) coalition.
-Konstantinović appeared in the eighty-ninth position on the list (which was again mostly arranged in alphabetical order) and was given a mandate when the list won a plurality victory with 102 out of 250 seats.
-The overall result of the election was inconclusive, but the ZES alliance ultimately formed a coalition government with the Socialist Party of Serbia (Socijalistička partija Srbije, SPS), and Konstantinović again supported the administration.
+The DS contested the election at the head of the For a European Serbia (ZES) alliance.
+Konstantinović appeared in the eighty-ninth position on its list (which was again mostly alphabetical) and was given a mandate when the list won a plurality victory with 102 out of 250 seats.
+The overall result of the election was inconclusive, but the ZES alliance ultimately formed a coalition government with the Socialist Party of Serbia (SPS), and Konstantinović again supported the administration.
 He was a member of the committee for justice and state administration and the committee for urban planning and construction; a deputy member of the committee on constitutional affairs, the committee on foreign affairs, and the committee for European integration; and a member of the parliamentary friendship group with the United States of America.
 In January 2009, he replaced Tomislav Nikolić as chair of the administrative committee.
 In this capacity, he initiated the launch of an "e-parliament" for the assembly.
 In the same period, he led a working group reviewing the assembly's code of conduct.